UnumID/Server-SDK-Typescript/README.md

 # UnumID Server SDK

 This SDK combines the functionality of an **Issuer** and **Verifier** entity to work with UnumID's SaaS.
+For necessary account creation and API keys please email admin@unum.id.

 ## Issuer
 The Issuer functionality is used by a customer acting as an Issuer.
-It allows one to register Issuers and perform actions such as issuing and revoking Credentials.
+It allows customers to perform actions such as issuing and revoking Credentials.
 ## Verifier
 The Verifier functionality is used by a customer acting as a verifier.
-It allows one to register verifiers.
-Most importantly, it allows one to send PresentationRequests and verify Presentations.
+Most importantly, it allows customers to send PresentationRequests to the UnumID mobile SDK and to verify the encrypted Presentation responses.

 ### Distribution

 Currently this project is still closed source, so standard distribution options via public source code or NPM repository are not viable.
-In downstream projects are leveraging this project via it's git url using Docker Buildkit to provide SSH credentials for access to this Github source code repo.
+Downstream projects are leveraging this project via it's git url using Docker Buildkit to provide SSH credentials for access to this Github source code repo.
 An example of such a buildkit configuration can be found in the [hooli-demo-server](https://github.com/UnumID/hooli-demo-server) `Dockerfile` and `.circleci/config.yaml`.

 We considered opting to build and push as a private module through a private Github NPM repo.
 However due to the complexities of configuring a downstream project to have rights to pull from the private NPM repo we have opted to not add pushing a private package to our CI job.